-Making soup through pureeing and mixing directly in stock pot was convenient.
-Not much to clean up, and most parts can be throw into dishwasher.
-A very convenient tool to have in small kitchen or while traveling.
+Making soup through pureeing and mixing directly in stockpot was convenient.
+Not much to clean up and most parts can be thrown into the dishwasher.
+A very convenient tool to have in a small kitchen or while traveling.

 - Can be used for smoothie, ice crush, light mixing, mayo, dipping, etc.

 - Easy to clean

 - Sleek design with many colors to choose from